Microscopy and Cryo-EM AI

 Conformational Ensembles from Cryo-EM

 Cryo-EM heterogeneity methods make conformational landscapes more visible.
-The theoretical promise is direct: better ensembles can improve mechanistic interpretation and structure-based design.
+The value is specific: better ensembles can improve mechanistic interpretation and structure-based design.
 The risk is overinterpreting low-population states, missing continuous motion, or smoothing rare conformations into a clean but misleading landscape.

 Measurement-Free Super-Resolution